A visual introduction to information theory: Channel coding

 \subsubsection{Variable channels and the cliff effect}

-Throughout the discussion of channels and encoders, we've made the implicit assumption that the channel's noise characteristics are known and fixed, and that any encoder we've designed will be deployed on source channel combinations exactly like those for which it was designed.
-In practice, this may not always be true, and we may encounter a phenomenon known as the \textbf{cliff effect}, which is a rapid degradation in performance when the noise characteristics of the channel deviate from the ones for which the encoder was designed \cite{Polyanskiy2010}.
-The results of the noisy channel coding theorem do not provide any guidance about how to design encoders that are robust to this type of situation, and this too remains an active area of research.
+The analysis so far assumes that the channel's noise characteristics are known and fixed.
+When the actual channel deviates from the one the encoder was designed for, performance can degrade rapidly, a phenomenon known as the \textbf{cliff effect} \cite{Polyanskiy2010}.
+The noisy channel coding theorem offers no guidance on designing encoders robust to such variation, and this remains an active area of research.